 After registering, bowling players are supposed to pay in advance.
 Payment can be made to the INDER Bancolombia account # 93322253921 in the name of INDER Medellín.
 Finally, at Bolera Suramericana, it costs only 4,000 pesos per person per hour to play.
 And this price includes bowling shoes.

 So, Bolera Suramericana is the cheapest place to bowl in the city.
 The low price is due to being city-owned and subsidized.
-Since it’s the newest bowling alley, it also has the newest equipment.
-The other two places tend to have older equipment such as bowling balls and bowling shoes.
+It also has relatively new equipment.
+The first two bowling alleys in this article tend to have older equipment such as bowling balls and bowling shoes.

 Address: Carrera 66B # 30A-245, Belén